jr0cket/heroku-java-workshop-content/heroku-overview/developer-driven-deployment.md

   Once you have deployed you application, its simply a matter of `git push heroku master` each time you have code changes (commits) you want to deploy.

-  With 750 hours for free per application per month, you can easily test out your ideas and software without any additional risk.
+> **Info** With 750 hours for free per application per month, you can easily test out your ideas and software without any additional risk.